OpenUp-Technologies/Themes-SDK/README.md

 You can also define themed objects that are available under the Theme tab in add objects.
 This is simply a list of prefabs in the theme asset.

+### Terrain

+Your theme should have a `Floor` and optionally some `Walls`.
+These objects affect how players can navigate the world.
+Players can stand on floors and walls, and walls stop players from moving through them including blocking teleporting.
+As a fall-back, if you don't add a `Floor` the world will just interpret all colliders as floor.

+### Spawn Points

+Spawn Points can be added to your theme to control where the player spawns in.
+If the world contains multiple spawn points then one of the points is chosen at random.

 ### Performance Measuring